 The copper wire and the magnet create a small electromagnetic field that reacts to your guitar strings and creates an electrical signal with a constantly varying voltage in the Hot and Ground leads.
 Your amplifier interprets these changing voltages as your guitar signal.

-I’ve explained this because there are two key things that pertain to this article: the magnet and the coil.
+I’ve explained this because there are two key things that pertain to this article on guitar pickup wiring: the magnet and the coil.

 The magnet determines the polarity of the pickup.
 It will either be facing North Up or South Up.
 If you are not sure what your pickup polarity is, there are two ways to find out.
 The first way is to use a regular old school compass and hold it to the pickup in question.
 If the North of the compass points AWAY from the pickup then the pickup has a North Up Polarity, if the North of the compass points TOWARD the pickup then it has a South Up Polarity.
 The second way is to use another magnet.
 If the North side of the magnet repels away from the pickup, then the pickup has a North Up Polarity.
 If the North side of the magnet sticks to the pickup then it has a South Up Polarity.

-As I’ve said earlier, the coil is wound around the magnets, and it can be wound in either a clockwise or a counterclockwise (often referred to as Reverse Wound) direction.
+As I’ve said earlier, in my discussion of guitar pickup wiring, the coil is wound around the magnets, and it can be wound in either a clockwise or a counterclockwise (often referred to as Reverse Wound) direction.
 There are a few ways to determine which way your coil is wound.